nebbb/airbnb/README.md

 ### Google Maps

 This app has google maps integration, homes pop up on the expandable map on the right side of your screen using latitude and longitude cordinates.
-Each home has a marker plotted on the map that is expandable to show more info on the home
+Each home has a marker plotted on the map that is expandable to show more info on the home.